-We know it can’t always be helped, but your car will use more petrol or diesel if it’s packed to the brim.
+We know it can’t always be helped, but your car will use more fuel if it’s packed to the brim.

 Imagine you’re running with a giant rucksack on your back – it's hard work to reach higher speeds, right?
 Your car feels the same.

 Shedding your roof rack can help you achieve a better mpg, and do you really need that roof box?
-Essentially de-cluttering you car can make a big difference.
+Essentially de-cluttering your car can make a big difference.

 Consider the weight of fuel

-Of course, if you have to drive 20 miles to fill up that saving may be undone by cost of the extra miles.
-Nevertheless, it’s worth considering whether visiting twice as many times and half filling will save you money overall.
+Of course, if you have to drive 20 miles to fill up that saving may be undone by the cost of the extra miles.
+Nevertheless, it’s worth considering whether visiting twice as many times and half-filling will save you money overall.